BobCochran/rj_web/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+All code is in JavaScript, html, and CSS.
 Development of this app was done on a Mac OS X system.
 It should run fine on any platform, including Microsoft Windows.
 It is assumed that you are comfortable working on the command line and that you understand how to do things like setting environment variables on your development system.

 If you have several hosts running on a network, and you expect to run a database server on its own host, we assume that you have a running DNS server for your network and that you are able to perform forward and reverse lookups of all your hosts.
 In this scenario yyou should be able to ping a host by both hostname and IP address.

  You may want to take [free MongoDB classes](https://university.mongodb.com/) to get training in how this nosql database server works.
-For JavaScript, consider the course M101JS.
+For JavaScript application development with MongoDB, consider the course M101JS.
 There is also a course covering MongoDB for Java Developers: check the M101J course description.
+The developer for this app took both these courses.

 ### Prerequisites